tonyvicta/AML-Transaction-Analysis-Post-Russian-Invasion/README.md

 - Clear the backlog faster by prioritizing cases based on risk scores.

 - Monitor compliance performance through interactive Power BI dashboards.

+## How to Run

+1. Clone the repository.

+2. Set up the database and import the dataset.

+3. Execute the provided SQL queries.

+4. Review the output and reports.

+## Employment Search Purpose

+This project serves as a practical demonstration of my technical skills in data querying, financial analysis, and database management.
+It highlights my ability to extract actionable insights from complex datasets—skills highly relevant for data analyst and financial crime roles.

+## Contribution Guidelines

+- Fork the repository.

+- Create a feature branch.

+- Commit changes with clear messages.

+- Submit a pull request.

+## License

+This project is licensed under the MIT License.

+Disclaimer: This project is for educational and professional portfolio purposes, leveraging data provided by The World Bank.